Golden Valley Bancshares Reports Fourth Quarter 2023 Results ; Opens Oroville Office

-CHICO, CA / ACCESSWIRE / January 24, 2024 / Golden Valley Bancshares (OTC Pink:GVYB), with its wholly owned subsidiary, Golden Valley Bank headquartered in Chico, California today reported fourth quarter 2023 net profit of $905,891, and year to date net profit of $3,750,4533 compared to $1,160.168 and $4,579,956 for the same periods last year, respectively.
+CHICO, CA / ACCESSWIRE / January 26, 2024 / Golden Valley Bancshares (OTC PINK:GVYB), with its wholly owned subsidiary, Golden Valley Bank headquartered in Chico, California today reported fourth quarter 2023 net profit of $905,871 and year to date net profit of $3,750,453 compared to $1,160,168 and $4,579,956 for the same periods last year, respectively.
 While earnings were down year over year, they were ahead of the Bank's forecast.
 The difference in earnings can be attributed to one-time fees received on PPP loans in 2022 and higher interest expense on deposit accounts in 2023, a result of the increased interest rate environment.

 Golden Valley continues to be a well-capitalized bank and far exceeds minimum regulatory requirements.
 More complete financial information can be viewed on the Bank's website.